jonathanhefner/rails/guides/source/active_record_basics.md

 ----------

 Rails provides a domain-specific language for managing a database schema called migrations.
-Migrations are stored in files which are executed against any database that Active Record supports using `rake`.
+Migrations are stored in files which are executed against the database.
 Here's a migration that creates a table:

 ```ruby
 class CreatePublications < ActiveRecord::Migration[6.0]